Saba (island): Relationship with mainland Netherlands

-Saba became a special municipality within the country of the Netherlands after the dissolution of the Netherlands Antilles on 10 October 2010 and is not part of a Dutch province.
+Saba became a special municipality within the Kingdom of the Netherlands after the dissolution of the Netherlands Antilles on 10 October 2010 and is not part of a Dutch province.
 The island's constitutional status, as well as those of Sint Eustatius and Bonaire, is set out in the Law on the Public Entities BES (Dutch: Wet op de Openbare Lichamen BES).

 Sabans vote for members of the Dutch House of Representatives, the members of which are elected on a party-list proportional method.
 During the 2017 Dutch general election, a majority of Sabans voted for Democrats 66.
 Of the island's 2,000 residents, 900 were eligible to vote, and of those, 42.8% (or 385 people) voted.

 Sabans with Dutch nationality are allowed to vote in elections for the Electoral College to elect the members of the Dutch Senate.
-The 2019 elections on Saba, held concurrently with the 2019 Island Council Elections resulted in four of the five Saban seats in the Electoral College going to the Windward Islands People's Movement and one seat going to the Saba Labour Party.
+The 2019 elections on Saba, held concurrently with the 2019 island council elections resulted in four of the five Saban seats in the Electoral College going to the Windward Islands People's Movement and one seat going to the Saba Labour Party.

 Governor

 The island governor is the head of the government of Saba.
-The Dutch monarch appoints the governor for a term of six years, and he or she falls under the supervision of the minister of the interior and kingdom relations.
+The Dutch monarch appoints the governor for a term of six years.
+The governor falls under the supervision of the minister of the interior and kingdom relations.
 The island governor chairs meetings of both the Island Council and the Executive Council.

-They are also responsible for representing the island's government both in and out of court, maintaining public order, implementing policy and legislation, coordinating with other governments, and receiving and handling complaints about the island's government.
+The island's governors are also responsible for representing the island's government both in and out of court, maintaining public order, implementing policy and legislation, coordinating with other governments, and receiving and handling complaints about the island's government.

 The incumbent island governor is Jonathan G. A. Johnson.